HarveyMerton/harveym/_portfolio/masters.md

 # Overview
 This project forms the core of my Master's work, due to be complete August 2024.
 The motivation is to create a platform to autonomously deploy any sensor across a range of outdoor environments.
 Using an aerial system is ideal as they can quickly access challenging areas.
 Using multiple drones allows for more control over the slung load's pose.
-Further, heavier loads can be carried, and the air downwash from the drones' propellers can be shifted laterally away from the sensing device thus preventing interference with sensor readings.
+Further, heavier loads can be carried, and the air downwash from the drones' propellers can be shifted laterally away from the sensing device, thus preventing interference with sensor readings.

-As I am the sole researcher working on the project, I independently built the testing system from the ground up.
+As the sole researcher working on the project, I independently built the testing system from the ground up.
 This involved *extensive* development in ROS2 (both python and c++) and PX4 autopilot to create a full simulation and real-world testing platform.
 This work required knowledge across the robotics stack from computer vision, pose estimation, trajectory optimization/motion planning, and controls.
 Further, I have scoped, driven and executed novel research on the load's visual pose estimation and cable dynamics modelling systems.
 At least one publication and a thesis will come out of this project on completion, but please see the documents linked at the beginning of this page for now.
+These reports were generated as part of various graduate classes at MIT including: '16.485 visual navigation' (taught by Prof. Luca Carlone), '18.337 parallel computing and scientific machine learning' (taught by Prof. Alan Edelman), and '6.8210 underactuated robotics' (taught by Prof. Russ Tedrake).

 {% include gallery caption="The physical multi-drone slung load platform I custom designed and built for testing." %}